-They often come with their advice about how you could handle your time better, do more for Mom and better manage Dad’s medications.
-They’ll dole out their veiled (or not so veiled) criticism of how you are managing your parents’ finances, maintaining the house, handling activities of daily living and more.
+They often come with their advice about how you could handle your time better, do more for Mom and manage Dad’s medications.
+They’ll dole out their veiled (or not so veiled) criticism of how you are handling your parents’ finances, maintaining the house, assisting with activities of daily living (ADLs) and more.

 It seems they were just really busy with work, spouses, kids, extracurricular activities, vacations and the like.
 You may be juggling these things yourself in addition to caring for your folks.
-This is the unfortunate reality for many caregivers who are looking after their parents.
+This is the unfortunate reality for many family caregivers who are helping their parents.
 Most of the caregiving responsibilities fall to one adult child—typically the one who lives closest to Mom and Dad.